jcstein/resumejcs/src/pages/image-360.md

 date: "2020-04-15"
 ---

-🎨🖥 Design & Production Specialist
+🎨🖥 Design & Production Specialist ●	Mastered design software and large format equipment to produce signs and graphics for clients